danvuk567/SQL-Fundamentals-and-Best-Practices/SQL-Exploratory-Data-Analysis/readme.md

 ## Table Structure

 Let's look at what the table structure looks like.
 Using the **INFORMATION_SCHEMA.COLUMNS** table, we can count he number of columns and then explore what type of data is in those columns.
-The follwoing queries show that there are 5 columns with date, int and real types and no string types. *Max_Date* and *Target_Weight* can have null values.
+The following queries show that there are 5 columns with date, int and real types and no string types. *Max_Date* and *Target_Weight* can have null values.

         SELECT
           COUNT(COLUMN_NAME) AS "Number of Columns"